ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/technical_specification.md

 For each question specific score `s_i` first select the predicted value `p_i`.
 Use the previous period data for the respondant if it exists otherwise use the respondant's auxiliary value for the current period.

-The Predicted Marker is true in the case that the previous period data exists, false otherwise.
+Set the Predicted Marker to true in the case that the previous period data exists, false otherwise.

 Given this, `s_i = (100 * a_i * abs(r_i - p_i))/f_i`.
 Where: